Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Sound speed of linear perturbations in GNMDC and CMB anomalies

 \subsection{Our adopted approach}

-While avoiding gradient instability constrains the amplitude of $G_{5\phi}$ or the amplitude of suppression in the scalar power spectra, the issue of superluminality for scalar and tensor modes is rather tricky to handle.
-To generate appropriate wiggles in the primordial scalar power spectrum, we use a localised dip of sufficient amplitude in the function $\theta(\phi)$.
-If we only consider this localized feature on top of the minimal setup, the local dip inevitably leads $\theta(\phi)$ to negative values which further causes superluminal propagation of scalar modes, as discussed in section \ref{scalar-gradient}.
-Hence to ensure the subluminal propagation of the scalar modes throughout, we limit ourselves to $\theta(\phi)\ge0$ regime.
-In these class of models which induce non-negligible features in the scalar power spectrum, superluminalities of scalar and tensor modes are mutually exclusive.
-In other words, the subluminal propagation of scalar modes require $\theta(\phi)\ge0$ or $G_{5\phi}<0$ which inevitably leads to superluminal GWs, and vice versa.
-In order to obtain a rigorous check on the viability of our model, we try to restrict ourselves to the cases wherein we can completely avoid the gradient instability and superluminality for scalar modes while we won't be able to avoid the superluminality of the tensor modes.
+While avoiding gradient instability constrains the amplitude of $\theta(\phi)$, and therefore the amplitude of local features in the scalar power spectra, the issue of superluminality for scalar and tensor modes is rather tricky to handle.
+To generate appropriate wiggles in the primordial scalar power spectrum, we use a localized dip of sufficient amplitude in the function $\theta(\phi)$.
+If we only consider this localized feature on top of the minimal setup, the local dip inevitably leads $\theta(\phi)$ to negative values.
+However, in the negative regime, $\theta(\phi)$ is constrained to be $\theta(\phi) > -1/9H^2 $ from equation (\ref{constrain1}) for avoiding unphysical solutions.
+On the other hand, we need the amplitude of $\theta(\phi) $ to be of ${\mathcal{O}}(1/H^2)$ to obtain any visible features in power spectrum \cite{Fu:2019ttf, Heydari:2021gea, Heydari:2021qsr}.
+Considering this difficulty, along with the restriction imposed by equation (\ref{csbound}) to have subluminal propagation of scalar modes, we choose to restrict ourselves to positive values of $\theta(\phi)$.
+One immediate setback of this approach is to have superluminal propagation of tensor modes.
+As is evident from equation (\ref{speedofGW_H}), it is inevitable to have superluminal tensor modes whenever we consider $\theta(\phi) \geq 0$ regime.
+Equation (\ref{speedofGW_H}) together with equation (\ref{csbound}) shows that in these class of models which induce non-negligible features in the scalar power spectrum, superluminalities of scalar and tensor modes are mutually exclusive.
+In other words, the subluminal propagation of scalar modes requires $\theta(\phi)\ge0$ which inevitably leads to superluminal GWs, and vice versa.

-We propose a possible way to get subluminal scalar modes i.e. $G_{5\phi}<0$ by using an extra monomial term in $G_{5\phi}$ which will be present throughout the inflationary phase and become weaker and negligible towards the end of inflation.
-Together with this, we have a local feature term which shall be active near the horizon exit of relevant large scales.
+For the viability of our model, we restrict ourselves to the cases wherein we can completely avoid the gradient instability and superluminality for the scalar modes but the tensor models remain superluminal.
+To achieve this, we work with $\theta(\phi)>0$ and propose a possible way to obtain $\theta(\phi)>0 $ throughout the evolution by using an extra monomial term in $\theta(\phi)$ which will be present during the inflationary phase but becomes negligible towards the end of inflation.
+Together with this, we have a local feature term that shall be active near the horizon exit of relevant large scales.
 In this case, the suppression or wiggles due to the local feature term will arise with respect to the amplification coming from the monomial term and not with respect to the minimal results.
-With this, we can now write $G_{5\phi}$ as
+With this, we can now write,